psidhu42/Group-3-NASA-Exoplanets/README.md

 #### Mockup Model

-See ["initial_data_test.ipynb"](https://github.com/psidhu42/Group-3-NASA-Exoplanets/blob/main/project-code-files/initial_data_test.ipynb) file in the "Project Test" folder to view provisional database loaded in, and the input data labels.
+See ["initial_data_test.ipynb"](https://github.com/psidhu42/Group-3-NASA-Exoplanets/blob/main/project-code-files/initial_data_test.ipynb) file in the "project-code-files" folder to view provisional database loaded in, and the input data labels.

 #### Project Model

-The model used for the project moving forward is ["kepler-data-model.ipynb"](https://github.com/psidhu42/Group-3-NASA-Exoplanets/blob/main/project-code-files/kepler-data-model.ipynb) located in the "Project-Test" folder.
+The model used for the project moving forward is ["kepler-data-model.ipynb"](https://github.com/psidhu42/Group-3-NASA-Exoplanets/blob/main/project-code-files/kepler-data-model.ipynb) located in the "project-code-files" folder.

 ### Outline / Plan